Imma44/Imma44/README.md

 - 👋 Hi, I’m @Imma44
-- 👀 I’m interested in diving deep into data to analyse patterns and recommending solutions
+- 👀 I’m interested in diving deep into data to analyse patterns and recommending solutions.
-- 🌱 I’m currently learning SQL via Maven Analytics Platform
+- 🌱 I’m currently learning SQL via Maven Analytics Platform.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects involving visualisations.
 - 📫 How to reach me -wimma75@gmail.com

 <!---